 I am fit, and I like to perform.
 I target to be amongst the leaders of these types of activities.
 That may have been the first time I was the one falling behind the group.
 At some point, I had to accept that our guide would carry my bag, in addition to his own pack.
 Mentally, even though the entire team showed support and even some admiration for the perseverance, this situation was hard to accept.
 But help and slow pace were necessary to manage my efforts to acclimatise better to the altitude.

-4. Admitting that not reaching your final goal is not a fail but part of the experience
+4. Admitting that not reaching your final goal is not a failure but part of the experience

 That’s when I took the altitude sickness issue more into consideration.
 While reading about it, I realised we might not all reach the top.
 From my migraine at Shira Plateau, I understood I might be the one that will not reach the top.
 If it has to happen, no one should consider this as a fail.
 The fail here would be not to recognise the signs that the body is sending.
 The fail would be not to listen to the advice given by people with the knowledge of the mountain and the body.